Alphonse Mucha: Master of Art Nouveau (Extended)

-On view February 8 - May 10, 2020, the gorgeous Art Nouveau designs of Alphonse Mucha (1860-1939) are featured in this acclaimed exhibition drawn from one of the finest private collections of the artist’s work.
+Originally scheduled to end in May, the exhibition has now been extended through August.
 Alphonse Mucha: Master of Art Nouveau highlights 75 artworks by the celebrated Czech master, whose expressive and seductive imagery helped shape the aesthetics of the French Art Nouveau movement at the turn of the 20th century.
+The gorgeous Art Nouveau designs of Alphonse Mucha (1860-1939) featured in this acclaimed exhibition are drawn from one of the finest private collections of the artist’s work.

 Taking inspiration from the natural world, Art Nouveau influenced art, architecture, and design, especially in graphic work and illustration, with its sinuous lines and whiplash curves.